Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Case Studies

 \subsection{Case Study I: Drug Response Prediction}

 Accurately predicting a cancer drug's efficacy for a patient before prescribing it can tremendously improve both the patient's health and financial well-being, given the exorbitant costs of many cancer drugs.
-Moreover, identifying the important biological predictors, such as genes, that are influential of the drug response can provide valuable insights into potential targets and novel candidates for future preclinical research.
+Moreover, identifying the important genetic predictors that are influential of the drug response can provide valuable insights into potential targets and novel candidates for future preclinical research.
 Towards this end, we leverage data from the Cancer Cell Line Encyclopedia (CCLE) \citep{barretina2012cancer} to build accurate drug response models and identify genes whose expression levels are highly predictive of a drug's response.

-\paragraph{Data and Methods.} We use gene expression data $\bX \in \R^{472 \times 5000}$, measured via RNASeq, from $n = 472$ cell lines and $p = 5000$ genes after filtering.
+\paragraph{Data and Methods.} We use gene expression data $\bX \in \R^{472 \times 5000}$, measured via RNASeq, from $n = 472$ cell lines and $p = 5000$ genes after filtering (details in Appendix~\ref{supp:ccle_case_study}).
 For each cell line, the response of 24 different drugs was measured, yielding a multivariate response matrix $\bY \in \R^{472 \times 24}$.
 We split the data into 80\% training and 20\% test.
-Details regarding the data and preprocessing can be found in Appendix~\ref{supp:ccle_case_study}.
 Using the training data, we fit 24 separate RFs, one to predict the response for each drug using the gene expression data $\bX$, and investigate the gene importance rankings for each drug.
 We repeat this for 32 different train-test splits.
 Here, the RF settings and feature importance methods used are the same as those in Section~\ref{subsec:sim_set_up} for regression.